-W/B Tuesday 09 May
+W/B Monday 29 April

-Pupil interviews with a member of SLT.
+Discussion with SLT and initial subject choices submitted.
 If a parent/carer would like to participate in this discussion, this will be via phone call at a pre-arranged time.
 Following this meeting, outcomes will be shared with parents/carers.

-W/E Friday 26 May
+W/E Friday 17 May